search icon

 FedEx

-Although the launch of the new product wasnэt smooth (the business became profitable only five years later), today FedEx is recognized as one of the leaders in the delivery services market.
+Although the launch of the new product wasn’t smooth (the business took five years to become profitable), today FedEx is recognized as one of the leaders and most successful businesses in the delivery services market.

 5. General Electric

-The Company entered the market a year before the economic depression of 1893, the largest in the United States.
-Over almost a century and a half, General Electric has survived several wars and crises, but continued to innovate: they built the first power plant, invented an electric generator, a radio station, and much more.
+The General Electric Company entered the market a year before the economic depression of 1893, the largest in the United States.
+Over almost a century and a half, General Electric has survived several wars and crises, but it continued to innovate: GE built the first power plant, invented an electric generator, a radio station, and much more.

 General Electric